jschof1/adapt-odi-fileInput/README.md

-The ODI Adapt Autograder is  *question component* which allows a user to upload a .csv file and have it checked by AJV, against a JSON Schema.
-When the user uploads the file, they have oppurtuinity to review.
-Once they are happy with the file they have uploaded they can submit it for assesment against a schema.
+The ODI Adapt Autograder is  *question component* which allows a user to upload a `.csv` file and have it checked by [AJV](https://ajv.js.org/), using a valid JSON Schema.

+When the user uploads their file, they have oppurtuinity to review it.
+If they are happy with the file they have uploaded they can submit it for assesment against a schema.